codefellows/portland-201d3/ProjectWeekGuide.md

 - Day 5: Online final exam due

 ### Canvas
-#### Point Allocations
+#### Point Allocations and Grading
 Your "Project Week" grade is worth 30% of your overall grade.
 The 30% is broken down as follows in terms of maximum possible points.
 - Online Final Exam: 100 points
 - Team Project (i.e., &quot;Project&quot;): 170 points, broken down as follows:
-  - Individual contribution: 75 points
   - Daily status reports (&quot;quizzes&quot; in Canvas) graded on a per-student basis: 5 days x 4 points = 20 points
+  - Individual contribution: 75 points<br>
+    Grading basis:
+    - Links to your git commits and GitHub Pull Requests (PRs) that show your contributions
+    - Your daily presence on campus to collaborate with teammates
+    - Your participation in presenting your project

   - Teamwork: 75 points, further broken down as follows:
     - Project proposal: 7.5 points (10% of 75)
-    - Project source code &amp; team presentation: 67.5 points (90% of 75)
+    - Project team effort: 67.5 points (90% of 75)<br>
+      Grading basis:
+      - Project-level activity: Documentation, use of GitHub Issues, branches, PRs, and merges
+      - Technical merit: Web app functionality, UI design, code quality

 Project Week points sum to 270, so every set of 9 points is worth 1% of your overall grade.

 Extra credit points will be available for the Project, and can potentially raise your Project Week grade above 30%.
 #### Assignments
-Four Canvas assignments correspond to the work mentioned above, as shown here:.
+Four Canvas assignments correspond to the work mentioned above, as shown here:

 |Canvas Item|Deadline|
 |---|---|